-The new show, Dads That Cook, which debuts on PBS on Father’s Day (June 15, 2014), will be blasting this and other stereotypes about dads out of the water as they showcase 13 dads and their families’ real life struggles, stories and victories, all in the name of cooking.
+The new show, Dads That Cook, which debuted on PBS on Father’s Day 2014, will be blasting this and other stereotypes about dads out of the water as they showcase 13 dads and their families’ real life struggles, stories and victories, all in the name of cooking.

 There’ll be some Grillaxin’, too. 🙂